Bankoga/golem/open_problems/connection_problems.md

 > Open Question: Where to thread cells together?

 Answer: Unless we can know the size of each region, and layer independently of their initialization, then we have to thread all the destinations together after the hierarchy is created.
 Thus, we thread the cells together after all the problem domains have been initialized.

+### Inter-layer stitching

+How are layer destinations consumed to build axons for cells within the same region?

+### Inter-region stitching

+How are layer destinations consumed to build axons for cells across regions?

 ## Mixed number of synapses